abmist/s2ci/README.md

 * Calculate max and min values (9) that are used in the *domains* of some charts such as stacked lines chart or the map, among others.

-* Make some calculations for the big number charts (like averages) and the bubble chart.
+* Make some calculations for the big number charts (like averages) and the titles of bubble chart. *This calculations have been put here just to keep all crossfilter elements together.
+But they have to be created insofar they are needed.*

 **3. DC and D3 section**

-* Define **date and number formats** that will be used in the titles of charts (when the mouse over them), to make them more readable.
+* Define **date and number formats** that will be used in the titles of charts (when the mouse over them), to make them more readable. *Again, these elements have been put here just to keep all the formats together.
+But they have to be created insofar they are needed.*

 * Add a **counter** that shows the amount of records selected when filters are applied.